Ethos Veterinary Health

 Your pet just got skunked!
 Don’t panic … and don’t let them run loose in the house either (if you can help it), they’ll rub up against every bit of furniture you own (personal experience).

-Here’s what you’ll need, and the steps to follow.
 Depending on how badly your pet (hopefully it’s your dog and not your cat!) was skunked, you may need to wash him or her a few times.
 Later, when they get wet, you’ll smell it again, but this is the recipe that gets the best results.
-There are also shampoos you can buy at the store, I have never tested them myself, because this recipe works consistently.
-Some groomers will also accept skunked pets, but not all, so definitely call first.
+There are several commercial skunk odor remover shampoos you can buy, I have never tested them myself, because this recipe works consistently, but they are out there and well worth testing.
+If you prefer to skip the whole thing and you can get your pet to a groomer, call ahead, some groomers will accept skunked pets, but not all, definitely let them know when you are making the appointment.

 Notes

-• Avoid contact with your pet’s eyes.
+• Avoid getting the skunk remover mix in your pet’s eyes.
 If your pet’s eyes are red and swollen, contact your vet.

-• Double or triple the recipe for larger dogs.
-This amount should be enough for a small – medium sized dog or cat.
+• Double or triple the recipe below for larger dogs.
+The amount in the skunk odor remover recipe below should be enough for a small – medium sized dog or cat.

 Ingredients